Tasty Turkey Meatloaf is flavorful and juicy. This is a delicious and easy to make turkey meatloaf recipe. The family will love it!

 Tasty Turkey Meatloaf is flavorful and juicy.
 Simple ingredients and a sweet & tangy sauce makes this our favorite meatloaf!

-- 1/2 Small Sweet Onion, diced small (or 2 Tbsp dehydrated onion)
+- ½ Sweet Onion, grated or minced (or 2 Tablespoons dehydrated onion)

 - 2 Eggs